babai-abhishek/CustomDI/readme.md

 2. Uses `DiFactory` to instantiate the `BalanceCheck` business class.
 3. Calls the `execute` method on the business class to get the balance.
 4. Prints the balance to the console.

-## Interaction with DiFactory

-The servlet interacts with `DiFactory` to obtain and configure an instance of the business class (in this case, `BalanceCheck`).
-Below is a detailed description of this interaction:

-1. **Retrieves Business Object**:
-    - The `getBusinessObject` method in `DiFactory` is called with the request type `"BalanceCheck"`.
-    - This method is responsible for locating and instantiating the required business class based on the type provided.

-2. **Instantiates Business Class**:
-    - `DiFactory` uses the XML configuration to determine the fully qualified name of the `BalanceCheck` class.
-    - Using Reflection, `DiFactory` creates an instance of the `BalanceCheck` class dynamically.

-3. **Injects Dependencies**:
-    - After creating the `BalanceCheck` instance, `DiFactory` resolves and injects any required dependencies (e.g., `AccountMasterDao`).
-    - Dependencies are injected by invoking the appropriate setter methods on the `BalanceCheck` instance.

-4. **Result**:
-    - The servlet receives a fully configured instance of `BalanceCheck`.
-    - The servlet then uses this instance to perform the balance check operation, leveraging the injected dependencies to execute its business logic.

 **Code Example**: